 Right to be forgotten: UK

-Given that the UK is still part of the EU, all of the data protection principles outlined in GDPR still apply to UK data processing, including the right to erasure.
-Post-Brexit, GDPR sections will be enshrined into UK law as part of the European (Withdrawal) Act - in other words, all GDPR rights will continue to exist in the UK for the foreseeable future.
+The UK is set to leave the EU on the 31 January, but all of the data protection principles outlined in GDPR will still apply to UK data processing, including the right to erasure.
+This is for two reasons: firstly, a UK-specific version of GDPR has already been enshrined in UK law as the Data Protection Act (DPA) 2018, and secondly because its key tenets will be included in the European (Withdrawal) Act.
+In other words, all GDPR rights will continue to exist in the UK for the foreseeable future.

 How citizens use the provision will vary from case to case.
 Data subjects could, for example, ask social media companies like Twitter to delete posts they published earlier in their lives that could hinder them personally or professionally as adults.